 - The Regional Merit Based Scholarships are funded by UCD Michael Smurfit Graduate Business School and will be awarded to exceptional candidates who will be ambassadors for the MBA and the School during their studies and after graduation;

-- The scholarships are open to all successful international applicants to the full-time MBA, residing outside Ireland, who hold a GMAT score of 600 or above by 12 February 2018;
+- The scholarships are open to all successful international applicants to the full-time MBA, residing outside Ireland, who hold a GMAT score of 600 or above by Round One GMAT deadline 12th February 2018 or Round Two deadline 14th May 2018;

-- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their application by 12 February 2018;
+- In order to be eligible to be considered for these scholarships, applicants must have ‘Offer’, or ‘Accept’ status associated with their application by Round One GMAT deadline 12th February 2018 or Round Two deadline 14th May 2018;

 - Only complete applications received before the scholarship deadline will be considered;